Search

 Therefore, at this stage, your focus should be on sharing advice and solutions to build awareness.
 It is mainly accomplished through different forms of marketing, such as blogging, videos, sponsored social media posts, webinars, and infographics.

-If we talk about this in email marketing terms, this is when you need to collect emails and other contact information through opt-in forms and landing pages, as your visitors have just become leads.
+If we talk about this in email marketing terms, this is when you need to collect emails and other contact information through opt-in forms ecommerce landing pages, as your visitors have just become leads.

 2. Engagement